pattobrien/sidecar/packages/sidecar/README.md

 ## Creating a Lint or QuickAssist Rule <a name="rule-package-usage"></a>

-Below is an example of a Lint rule which highlights any strings within a Dart app.
+Below is an example of a Lint rule which highlights any string or string variable referenced from a Text widget.

 ```dart
 //  hardcoded_text_string.dart